apache/spark/docs/structured-streaming-programming-guide.md

 * streaming aggregation in Append mode
 * stream-stream outer join
-* mapGroupsWithState and flatMapGroupsWithState in Append mode (depending on the implementation of state function)
+* `mapGroupsWithState` and `flatMapGroupsWithState` in Append mode (depending on the implementation of state function)

-As Spark cannot check the state function of mapGroupsWithState/flatMapGroupsWithState, Spark assumes that the state function could emit late rows if the operator uses Append mode.
+As Spark cannot check the state function of `mapGroupsWithState`/`flatMapGroupsWithState`, Spark assumes that the state function could emit late rows if the operator uses Append mode.

 There's a known workaround: split your streaming query into multiple queries per stateful operator, and ensure